vktr274/computer-vision-image-correction-enhancement/README.md

 The experiment code and visualizations can be found in the [`experiment_2.ipynb`](experiment_2.ipynb) notebook.

-To select one cell we used a click event in OpenCV to get the coordinates of the mouse click.
+To select one nucleus we used a click event in OpenCV to get the coordinates of the mouse click.
 Then we selected an area around the clicked point with a radius of 10 pixels.
 Then we calculated the mean L, a, and b values of the Lab color space in the selected area.
 Then we created a grayscale delta image where each pixel value is `delta_E = np.sqrt(delta_L**2 + delta_a**2 + delta_b**2)`.
 The following code was used to calculate the delta image:

 ```python
 delta_lab = np.zeros((lab_img.shape[0], lab_img.shape[1]), dtype=np.uint8)